If you have decided to take up sewing then congratulations on picking one of the most creative and rewarding skills to learn.

 Whether you are going to sew by hand or use your machine, you can now start to sew the pieces together.

 If using a sewing machine then follow the instructions that came with the device on how to set it up for use.
-You can also check out the following video tutorial to learn the basics of using a sewing machine.
+You can also check out the following video tutorial to learn the basics.

 Tips#9.
 Add Decorative Pieces to Your Project.